 HCCD uses Best Management Practices (BMPs) to improve the health of watersheds in Huntingdon County.
 We implement these with permission from landowners.
 We often work with our partners, such as NRCS, PA Fish & Boat, Trout Unlimited and Western Pennsylvania Conservancy to secure partial or complete funding for these projects.
-These BMPs often aim to reduce the input of nutrients, such as nitrogen and phosphorous, and sediment into our streams.
+These BMPs often aim to reduce the input of nutrients, such as nitrogen and phosphorus, and sediment into our streams.
 These inputs pose both environmental and public health risks.

 HCCD is currently pursuing funding for establishing Riparian Buffers (trees and shrubs) along streams within Huntingdon County through DCNR's Stream Releaf Program.
 If this interests you, please contact the Watershed Specialist.